ShaunaMyers/kick-start-this/README.md

 ## Future Additions

+- Deployment after all TypeScript errors have been addressed
-- Styling- MUI components need some custom stying added and this was a task that was too big to take on while learning PostGres, Express, TypeScript, and trying to implement the Stripe API
+- Styling- MUI components need some custom styling added and this was a task that was too big to take on while learning PostGres, Express, TypeScript, and trying to implement the Stripe API
 - *Log-in funcionality- so users can:
   - favorite products
   - save payment information for future use